About Apodaca Native Designs

 "These pipes are used not just to end conflict," explains Ernie, "but to send prayers and offerings to the Great Spirit in the smoke from the tobacco."

-Ernie has 25 years in the upholstery business, but ...
-Northwest Native Designs was the result of a tragic fire.
-Recalls Ernie, "Inspiration came in the form of a vision to share the beauty and meaning of Native American history with others."
+Ernie has many years in the upholstery business, but ... (the company) was the result of a tragic fire (in the 1990s).
+Ernie recalls "Inspiration came in the form of a vision to share the beauty and meaning of Native American history with others."
 This inspiration also included the birth of "Miracle" the white buffalo in August, 1994.
 White buffaloes are especially significant spiritual events in plains culture.